dudeperf3ct/dudeperf3ct.github.io/content/posts/pipeline_parallelism.md

 * GPU 3: Layers 13-18
 * GPU 4: Layers 19-24

 Each GPU is now a "stage" in the pipeline, responsible for storing and computing only its assigned layers.
 During the forward pass, activations flow from one stage to the next.
-During the backward pass, gradients flow in reverse.

-However, this introduces communication overhead between GPUs.
+During the backward pass, gradients flow in the reverse.
+However this introduces communication overhead between GPUs to send and recieve activations and gradients.
 The key challenge in distributed training is to minimize this communication cost or overlap communication with computation.

 ## Naive model parallelism